Kigaru/enigma/README.md

 to decode the message input the seed you've been given, and the application will decode the message for you.

 system complete!

+(NOTE: THIS IS CRYPTOGRAPHICALLY INSECURE!
+DO NOT USE TO ENCRYPT ANYTHING IMPORTANT.)